| <!DOCTYPE HTML> |

 | AST and produces a <a href="https://doc.rust-lang.org/nightly/nightly-rustc/rustc_ast/tokenstream/struct.TokenStream.html"><code>TokenStream</code></a> or <a href="https://doc.rust-lang.org/nightly/nightly-rustc/rustc_expand/expand/enum.AstFragment.html"><code>AstFragment</code></a> (depending on |

-| the macro kind).
-(A <a href="https://doc.rust-lang.org/nightly/nightly-rustc/rustc_ast/tokenstream/struct.TokenStream.html"><code>TokenStream</code></a> is a collection of <a href="https://doc.rust-lang.org/nightly/nightly-rustc/rustc_ast/tokenstream/enum.TokenTree.html"><code>TokenTree</code>s</a>, |
+| (A <a href="https://doc.rust-lang.org/nightly/nightly-rustc/rustc_ast/tokenstream/struct.TokenStream.html"><code>TokenStream</code></a> is a collection of <a href="https://doc.rust-lang.org/nightly/nightly-rustc/rustc_ast/tokenstream/enum.TokenTree.html"><code>TokenTree</code>s</a>, |

 | each of which are a token (punctuation, identifier, or literal) or a |